siddharth1701/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - Many preferences to customize usage.

 ###KNOWN ISSUE
-- some very long running downloads may be forced to PAUSE state if the Dashboard activity is not kept to the front.
+- Some very long running downloads may be forced to PAUSE state if the app is not kept to the front.
 In this cases a manual resume is needed.

 ##ANTI-FEATURES
 Are not supported for download all video that:

-- require login (i.e. age restricted video);
+- Require login (i.e. age restricted video);
-- implement encrypted streams (some complete movies);
+- Implement encrypted streams (some complete movies);
-- are not available in your country;
+- Are not available in your country;
-- are live events.
+- Are live events.

 ###Translation project:
 [Getlocalization](http://www.getlocalization.com/ytdownloader/)